Wang-Lin-boop/GeminiMol/README.md

 In order to conduct virtual screening, it is essential to preassemble a collection of molecules that represent the pharmacological profile, including both active and non-active (optional) compounds, along with a library of compounds.
 These datasets should be saved in CSV format with specific column names.

-The column denoting the SMILES representation of the compounds should be labeled as "**SMILES**", while the column indicating the activity label should be named "Label".
-Please assign the label "active" to the active molecules and "inactive" to the non-active molecules.
-Lastly, the column representing the molecule ID should be titled "**Title**".
+Note that the "**Label**" column is used to input the pharmacological profile.
+Ideally, you can input some **active** molecules and some **inactive** molecules that are similar to the active ones but lack activity.
+This will ensure that the selected molecules are as close as possible to the active molecules and simultaneously far from the inactive ones.

+Please note that the inactive molecules can refer to those lacking activity or those with **side effects** or **lower activity**.

 ``` shell
 export job_name="Virtual_Screening"